Marshalltown ‘hip-hop’ principal identified as suspect, deceased

 William E. Terry, 47, worked for the Marshalltown Community School District during the 2020-2021 school year.
 The Marshalltown Police Department was serving a warrant and conducting an investigation for allegations of sexual exploitation and inappropriate sexual contact with a student when he was found dead Thursday.

-He was known as the self proclaimed hip-hop administrator, creating rap songs for Marshalltown students about COVID-19 mitigation efforts in the school district and even for a remixed version of the MHS school hymn.
+He was known as the self proclaimed hip-hop administrator, creating rap songs for Marshalltown students about COVID-19 mitigation efforts in the school district and even teaming up with another student for a remixed version of the MHS school hymn.

 The Marshalltown Community School District Board of Education accepted Terry’s resignation at a special meeting on July 12.